Tim Swiel: Toyota Shokki

+Edinburgh

+Swiel joined Edinburgh Rugby in August 2023 on a short-term deal to provide cover during the 2023 Rugby World Cup.

 Representative rugby

 In addition to being included in the South Africa Schools side in 2011, he was also included in a South Africa Under-20 training squad, but later ruled himself out of selection for the 2013 IRB Junior World Championship.
 Under IRB rules, playing for the S.A.
 Under-20 team would have made him ineligible to play for another international team, but as a British passport holder, Swiel wanted to keep his options open and did not yet want to commit his long-term international future to South Africa.